FAQ

 What is the maximum partition size supported by HDDRIVER?

 For each version of TOS HDDRIVER supports the respective maximum partition size.
 TOS 1.00-1.02 supports partitions of up to 256 MiB, TOS 1.04-3.06 of up to 512 MiB, TOS 4.0x of up to 1 GiB.
 These sizes are also valid for boot partitions and TOS/Windows compatible partitions.
-With MagiC or Big-DOS the non-boot partition size can be up to 2 GiB.
-In addition MiNT and MagiC support filesystems (FAT32/ext2) that do not have any relevant size limits.
+With MagiC the non-boot partition size can be up to 2 GiB.
+In addition MiNT and MagiC support filesystems (FAT32/ext2) with partition sizes up to 2 TiB.

-HDDRUTIL displays the maximum partition size supported by the current operating system with "System Limits".
+HDDRUTIL displays the maximum FAT16 partition size supported by the current operating system with "System Limits".

 How many drives/partitions does HDDRIVER support?